joseosvaldo16/Portafolio/README.md

 # Data Science Portfolio

 Welcome to my Data Science Portfolio!
-I'm Jose Vera, a data scientist passionate about solving real-world problems and extracting insights from data.
-This portfolio showcases some of my projects and contributions in the field of data science.
+I'm **Jose(Rafa) Vera**, a data scientist passionate about solving real-world problems and extracting insights from data.
+This portfolio showcases some of my projects and contributions in the field of data science and machine learning.

 ## Internship Projects